Social Security Scotland: Best Start Grant

 Best Start Grant and Best Start Foods provides support to families to help with costs during key early years of a child's life.
 Best Start Grant is made up of three payments: Pregnancy and Baby Payment, Early Learning Payment, and School Age Payment.
 While Pregnancy and Baby Payment replaced Sure Start Maternity Grant, Early Learning Payment and School Age Payment are new benefits introduced by the Scottish Government.

 Funeral Support Payment

 Funeral Support Payment replaced the Funeral Payment in September 2019 and aims to reduce funeral poverty in Scotland by providing people who receive certain benefits or tax credits with a payment that can be used to help pay funeral costs, burial or cremation costs, travel costs, and medical costs.

-Carer Support Payment and Carer's Allowance Supplement

-Carer's Allowance Supplement is an extra payment to carers in Scotland who are receiving a full or partial Carer's Allowance payment from the Department for Work and Pensions or Carer Support Payment from Social Security Scotland.
-Social Security Scotland pays this automatically every six months, in June and December, without the need for applications.
-This payment launched in September 2018 and will run until Scottish Government plans for the devolved Carer Support Payment are fully place.
-From April 2025, Carer's Allowance Supplement increased to £293.50 for each payment.
-In June 2020, an extra Carer's Allowance Supplement payment of £230.10 was paid alongside the standard payment.
-This was a one-off payment to provide support to carers during the COVID-19 pandemic.

-In November 2024, Carer Support Payment replaced Carer's Allowance in Scotland for all new applicants, with existing recipients being transitioned from Spring 2025.